Bardey/Projects/README.md

   A simple Website made by using Bootstrap.

-Guessing game:
+Javasript Project:

-  A simple number guessing game made by using JS.
+  1. Guessing game: A simple number guessing game made by using JS.